Medical facts about Minamata disease

 As with any illness, symptoms of Minamata disease vary from case to case, ranging from mild to severe.

 Back when Minamata disease was officially found, there were cases in which patients showing extremely severe and fierce symptoms died within a few weeks.
-Such cases are indicated as "acute."
+Such cases are indicated as "acute."As of the end of October 2021, there are 397 recognized Minamata disease patients who are alive.

 Q

-Is Minamata disease infectious?
+Is Minamata disease an infectious disease?

 A